nadethoughts/Aetheria/Campaigns/Nimble/PCs/Feng Rui (Temporary PC).md

 - Gives the party a military ally whose priority is defense rather than conquest.
 - Protects Cai Lin personally and will judge others by whether they endanger or support her work.

+## Session 09 Update

+Feng Rui met Lil Chang and Da Long at an outer watchtower after they landed rather than violate Frostvein airspace.
+He escorted them to Icehold, assembled other council voices, and participated in An Yue's hearing.
+His authority over the passes and concern about foreign access are now played canon.

 ## Current Hooks
 - An unauthorized armed group may already be inside Frostvein territory.
 - Feng Rui can demand that the party complete a defensive task before negotiations continue.